mattermost/docs/source/playbooks/notifications-and-updates.rst

 Playbook to do
 --------------

-As you complete tasks and finish runs, you can update the details in the digest using the ``playbook todo`` slash command.
+As you complete tasks and finish runs, you can update the details in the digest using the slash command ``/playbook todo``.
 This slash command can be run in any channel, Direct Message, or Group Message.
 Once run, it delivers an updated digest which includes a list of active runs you belong to.